-Arsenic and Old Lace, the classic play by Joseph Kesserling about two sweet old ladies who poison gentlemen callers, may be what comes to mind first when you think of arsenic.
-Arsenic used as a poison is widely documented in detective and mystery stories.
-Many people are alarmed when they hear that their drinking water, either from a public or private water system, may contain arsenic.
+The use of arsenic as a poison is widely documented.
+As a result, many people are alarmed when they hear that their drinking water, either from a public or private water system, may contain an amount of arsenic.
 What do you do if your water contains arsenic, and can it be removed?
-You can find the answers to these and many other questions about arsenic below.
+This Q&A addresses these questions and more.

-Arsenic is a semi-metallic element with the chemical symbol “As.”
-It is a member of the nitrogen family, and it occurs naturally in rocks, soils, and waters that come in contact with these rocks and soils.
+Arsenic is a semi-metallic element with the chemical symbol “As”.
+It occurs naturally in rocks, soils, and waters that come in contact with these rocks and soils.
 Arsenic is odorless and tasteless.

 Arsenic can combine with other elements to form inorganic and organic arsenicals.
 In general, inorganic derivatives are regarded as more toxic than the organic forms.
 While food can contain both inorganic and organic arsenicals, primarily inorganic forms are present in water.